mnrkbys/fjta/README.md

 sudo ldconfig
 ```

-Or, you can install the TSK package, if the Linux distribution you're using provides it.
+Or, simply install the TSK package from the Linux distribution you are using.

 ```bash
 sudo apt install sleuthkit